Private Norwegian expedition ends in tragedy:

 USAP dispatches SAR team to retrieve party of four

-A memorial stone to Jostein Helgestad erected in Paradise
+A memorial stone to Jostein Helgestad erected in Paradise Bay on a hill behind Argentina's Almirante Brown base.

 The background...in November/December 1993, Norwegian glaciologist Monica Kristensen had a mission to recover the tent that Roald Amundsen had left at the South Pole in December 1912.
-She'd previously made a brief attempt to locate the buried tent at the end of her 1991-92 private glaciological expedition known as the Aurora Programme, a tent above the presumed location of Amundsen's tentbut due to time and aircraft constraints, she and fellow glaciologist Heinrich Eggenfellner were only able to spend a few hours at Pole on 16 February 1992.
+She'd previously made a brief attempt to locate the buried tent at the end of her 1991-92 private glaciological expedition known as the Aurora Programme, but due to time and aircraft constraints, she and fellow glaciologist Heinrich Eggenfellner were only able to spend a few hours at Pole on 16 February 1992.
 After brief GPS and GPR examination, they erected a tent (right; more info) above the presumed location of Amundsen's buried tent.
 Monica Kristensen had backing from the Lillehammer Olympic Organizing Committee as well as a private concern.
 The intent was to display the tent as a tourist attraction at the Lillehammer Winter Olympics which would begin in February 1994.
 But by November 1993 the investors were getting cold feet, as time was running short, and the venture had already cost them US$1.2 million.
-Another factor was that the tent they were seeking was not the tent that Amundsen actually had used--Amundsen's Tentthat one was already in the Holmenkollen Ski Museum in Oslo (that tent is currently in Oslo's Fram Museum which also houses Amundsen's expedition ship Fram).
+Another factor was that the tent they were seeking was not the tent that Amundsen actually had used--that one was already in the Holmenkollen Ski Museum in Oslo (that tent is currently in Oslo's Fram Museum which also houses Amundsen's expedition ship Fram).
 Rather, the tent they were seeking was the spare tent that Amundsen had erected at Pole after his arrival (left), in which he left behind a few extra supplies as well as a letter to Robert F. Scott, which Scott and his party discovered when they arrived in January (more information about this tent).

 Some of the expedition details are very sketchy or missing, but there were a total of 9 members including Monica Kristensen.
 By late November 1993, Kristensen and at least some of the team members were in Punta Arenas awaiting further transportation to Antarctica.
 The group did receive air transportation and other support from ANI.
 Meanwhile, criticism was being leveled at her from several directions based on supposed lack of cleanup from her previous Aurora venture...including from the director of Norway's Environment Ministry, NSF spokesman Jack Talmadge, and BAS director Elizabeth Morris.